Is Artificial Intelligence the Next Step for Smart Grids?

 As we often tell our seminar participants, utility companies must think of themselves as technology companies, not just energy companies.
 The importance of this distinction will continue to grow as artificial intelligence is required to manage the smart grid.

 Want to learn more about Distributed Energy Resources and their impacts on the transmission and distribution grid?
 Schedule our Distributed Energy Resources and Microgrids classroom seminar.
 Email us or call 866-765-5432 ext.
 700 for more details.
+If you're interested in other similar concepts, be sure to check out our online energy training courses for energy as well.

 The Smart Grid’s Data Generating Potential, Marco Aiello and Giuliano Andrea Pagani